The Lord-Lieutenant and Vice Lord-Lieutenant

 The age of retirement for Vice Lord-Lieutenants is, as for Lord-Lieutenants, 75.

-The Vice-Lord-Lieutenant of Staffordshire is Mr James Leavesley, DL who was appointed on 29 April 2019 following the retirement of Mr Graham Stowe, CBE, DL who has retired from the post at the age of 65.
+The Vice-Lord-Lieutenant of Staffordshire is Mr Graham Morley, DL who was appointed on 30 April 2023 following the completion of service by his predecessor Mr James Leavesley DL.

-Mr Leavesley was appointed as a Deputy Lieutenant in 2011 and has undertaken a key role in the promotion and recognition of the business and enterprise sector within the county.
-He has been the Chief Executive of the Leavesley Group of companies since 2000 and is married with a son and a daughter.
+Mr Morley was appointed as a Deputy Lieutenant in 2014 and has undertaken a key role in the promotion and recognition of the Lieutenancy throughout the education sector within the county.
+He has worked in various posts within education including the position of Principal for South Staffordshire College.